 The development of the digital shop key

-A team spanning three time zones developed the avec app, which provides avec box and avec X customers with a shop key.
-The app provides a range of functions covering shopping and the systems associated with that.
-For example, the immaculate scanning of identity cards, saving a credit card and the function that allows the avec box doors to be opened with the app.
+A team spanning three time zones developed the avec app, which effectively provides avec box and avec X customers with a shop key: From the functions that customers find in the app and the networking with the shop to the associated systems.
+For example, the flawless scanning of identity cards, the saving of a credit card and the function that allows for the avec box doors to be opened with the app.
 This sounds simple but there is a great deal of work behind it.
-Before the store doors open, for instance, the system not only checks whether the customer has saved a credit card in the app, but also whether the card in question is still valid and can be charged.
-“The door may therefore open with a few seconds’ delay.
-This is something we are working on”.
-Generally speaking, the current version of the avec app represents an MVP: a minimum viable product, i.e. the first version of the app.
-Based on the experiences gathered and customer feedback, Andreas is improving the app on an ongoing basis to make it more stable and ensure it fully meets expectations.
+Before the store doors open, for instance, the system not only checks whether the customer has saved a credit card in the app, but also whether the card in question is valid at precisely this moment and can be charged.
+“It therefore may be the case that the door opens with a few seconds’ delay.”
+Based on the experiences gathered and customer feedback, Andreas has continuously improved the app and made it more stable.

 From mechanic to computer scientist